HIAS Staff list and biographies

 ------

-Frances joined HIAS in 2023, taking up the post of HIAS Special Needs Inspector/Adviser.
-Frances brings a wealth of knowledge and experience to this role, having previously worked as a headteacher of a Secondary Special School (11-19) for learners with Autism and associated difficulties, and as a qualified SENCO.
+Frances joined Hampshire Improvement and Advisory Service (HIAS) in 2023, taking up the post of HIAS Special Needs Inspector/Adviser.
+Frances brings a wealth of knowledge and experience to this role, having previously worked as a headteacher of a special secondary school for learners aged 11-19 with autism and associated difficulties, and as a qualified special educational needs co-ordinator (SENCo).

-Over the last 20 years, Frances has worked in a variety of leadership roles across primary, secondary, special/alternative provision and local authority; from Art & Design Technology teacher to an SLCN advisory teacher liaising with speech and language therapists across a local authority.
+Over the last 20 years, Frances has worked in a variety of leadership roles across primary, secondary, special/alternative provision and the Local Authority (LA); from art & design technology teacher to a speech, language and communication needs (SLCN) advisory teacher liaising with speech and language therapists (SALT) across the LA.

 Over two decades of experience in education has enabled Frances to: